hexwaveai-gc/hexwave.ai/docs/process-status-realtime.md

        │  Real-time update │                   │
        │<- - - - - - - - - │ (via Ably)        │
        │                   │                   │
+       │ Auto-disconnect   │                   │
+       │ (process done)    │                   │
 ```

+## Architecture: On-Demand Connection

+**Key Principle:** Ably connections are only established when needed, not when users browse the app.

+### How It Works

+1. **No connection on page load** - Users browsing the app have zero Ably connections
+2. **Connection on subscription** - When `useProcessStatusQuery(processId)` is called with a valid processId, a connection is established
+3. **Reference counting** - Multiple active processes share one connection
+4. **Auto-disconnect** - When all processes complete, connection automatically closes

+### Benefits

+- Zero WebSocket connections for browsing users
+- Reduced costs and server resources
+- Connections only exist during active process monitoring
+- Automatic cleanup when processes complete

 ## Key Components